MobilePayDev/MobilePayDev.github.io/docs/support/support.md

 # Developer Support

-MobilePay Developer Support provide **technical support in regards to integration and maintanance** for the following products:
+MobilePay Developer Support provide **technical support in regards to integration and maintenance** for the following products:

 * MobilePay Subscriptions
 * MobilePay App Payments